MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 In this design we just start with a simple checkboard pattern.
 This can be achieved by a simple XOR of the x and y coordinates.
 This is done in lines 127-145 in comp.vhd.

+Notice how both the synchronization signals and the colour output are all functions of the current pixel coordinates.
+This is important and ensures that the relative timing between the colour signal and the synchronization signals matches that of the VESA standard.

 ## Pin locations
 The toolchain needs to know which pins on the FPGA to use, and for this we must refer to the [page 7](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-4-ddr/nexys-4-ddr_sch.pdf)